 [Video] 10 Benefits of Rowing Machines

-Start Using a Rowing Machine Right Away!
+Start Using A Rowing Machine Right Away!

 What do you think?
-Will you be looking at including the rowing machine into your fitness regime?
+Will you be looking at including the rowing machine in your fitness regime?
 Maybe you’re still torn?
 If you have any questions, feel free to ask them in the comments below.